cookiebinary1/keep-to-joplin/DESCRIPTION.md

 # Google Keep to Joplin Converter

-A command-line tool to convert Google Keep notes (exported via Google Takeout) into Markdown files suitable for importing into Joplin.
+A tool to convert Google Keep notes (exported via Google Takeout) into Markdown files suitable for importing into Joplin.
+Available as both a command-line tool and a GUI application.

 ## Features